ZeBro-pentest/Manual-testing/README.md

 # MyStat UI Functional Testing (Black-box)

-This repository contains test documentation created as part of a black-box functional testing effort of the MyStat online gradebook system interface.
+This repository contains test documentation created as part of a gray-box functional testing effort of the MyStat online gradebook system interface.

 ## 📋 Description